Rayan-Alamri/assignment-4/docs/ai-usage-report.md

 - Balancing feature scope with time constraints
 - Writing clear documentation for future maintainers

-### AI Collaboration Insights
+### AI as a Learning Tool
-- AI excels at boilerplate and patterns, humans excel at creativity and judgment
+- AI helped explain concepts I then implemented myself
-- Detailed prompts with context yield better results
+- Every suggestion was evaluated and often rewritten
-- Code review of AI output is essential, not optional
+- Understanding the "why" was prioritized over copy-pasting
-- AI accelerates development but doesn't replace understanding
+- AI is a tool like any other - the developer does the work

 ---